 You’ve probably heard the term “secondhand high” before.
-Also known as a contact high, the concept has been a popular, albeit tired, plot point in films and TV.
-You may have even been to a smoky concert hall or two and walked away feeling a little lightheaded, even if you never took a single puff yourself.
-So, can you really get a secondhand high from being around people smoking?
-Is it a really a thing?
+Also known as a contact high, the concept has become a popularized plot point in films and TV shows.
+You may have even been to a smoky concert hall yourself and walked away feeling a little lightheaded, even if you never took a single puff.
+So, can you really get a secondhand high from being around other people smoking weed?
+Is it really a thing?

 Researchers started with a dozen people — six cannabis smokers and six non-smokers.
-In the first experiment, all 12 subjects spent an hour together in a small unventilated room, during which time each smoker went through 10 high-potency joints.
+In the first experiment, all 12 subjects spent an hour together in a small unventilated room, during which time each smoker went through 10 “high-potency” joints (with 11.3% THC content).
 Afterward, the non-smokers reported feeling “pleasant,” more tired, and less alert.
 And sure enough, their blood and urine tests came up positive for THC.

 The second experiment repeated the scenario, but this time in a room with ventilation.
-The non-smokers in this experiment later said they felt “hungry,” but none of them tested positive for THC.
+The non-smokers in this experiment later said they felt “hungry” — the study did also finish up around lunchtime — but none of them tested positive for THC.

 Researchers concluded that being exposed to marijuana smoke under “extreme conditions” can indeed give non-smokers a contact buzz.
-Outside of that very limited scope, though, any secondhand effects you might feel around cannabis smoke are likely to be the result of the power of suggestion, what scientists call a “placebo effect.”
-You can’t get high from catching a whiff of someone’s joint while walking down the street, but you will feel some effects if you are sitting in an unventilated room, also known as hotboxing.
+Outside of that very limited scope, though, any secondhand effects you might feel around cannabis smoke are likely to be the result of the power of suggestion.
+You can’t get high from catching a whiff of someone’s joint while walking down the street, but you will feel some effects if you are sitting in an unventilated enclosure filled with smoke, also known as hotboxing.

 Is THC active after cannabis smoke is exhaled?